vitest-dev/vitest/docs/guide/features.md

 $ vitest --threads
 ```

-Mutli-threading is enabled by default, but it is also possible to disable this feature, where sometimes it can result in better performance.
+Multi-threading is enabled by default, but it is also possible to disable this feature, where sometimes it can result in better performance.

  ```bash
 $ vitest --no-threads